sebschlicht/xpower/README.md

     cd xpower
     ./install

-It installs `pm-utils`, the brightness script for `pm` and device rules to trigger `pm-powersave` when the AC is (un-)plugged.
+It installs `brightnessctl`, `pm-utils`, the brightness script for `pm` and device rules to trigger `pm-powersave` when the AC is (un-)plugged.

 ## Configuration

-By default, `xpower` toggles the screen brightness between 100 and 65 percent when plugging or unplugging the AC.
+By default, `xpower` toggles the display brightness between 100 and 65 percent when plugging or unplugging the AC.
 Edit the config file `~/config/xpower/brightness` to change this behavior.

-For example, if you want the screen brightness to be 50 percent when on battery, use
+For example, if you want the display brightness to be 50 percent when on battery, use

     battery_brightness=50